oVirt/ovirt-site/source/release/3.5/index.html.md

 ### Known Issues

-*   if you're using f19 host, you'll need libvirt >= 1.0.1 to use cluster level 3.5
+*   If you are using a Fedora 19 host, you require libvirt >= 1.0.1 to use cluster level 3.5.
-*   (pkg will be provided from ovirt repo, but if it not there, you can update from f20 repo: : yum update --releasever=20 libvirt\\\* )
+*   (pkg will be provided from ovirt repo, but if it not there, you can update from a Fedora 20 repo: : yum update --releasever=20 libvirt\\\* )
-*   You can't refresh iso file list after adding a host, see <https://bugzilla.redhat.com/show_bug.cgi?id=1114499> for a workarond.
+*   You cannot refresh an ISO file list after adding a host, see <https://bugzilla.redhat.com/show_bug.cgi?id=1114499> for a workarond.
 *   Upgrade from 3.5 alpha can fail cause the structure of a table is different from 3.5 alpha to 3.5 beta1 and later on (https://bugzilla.redhat.com/1114967).
 *   Users that use DWH and Reports from 3.5 firts beta will need to run # yum distro-sync "ovirt-engine-dwh\*" "ovirt-engine-reports\*" due to bad rpm release number for DWH and reports packages.